Skip to content

 How is Rand Water financing its capital programme?

-Why does institutional reform matter for Rand Water's financial outlook?
+Why does institutional reform matter for the financial outlook?

-What is the main operational financial stress signal?
+What is the principal operational financial stress signal?

 Cover of a report titled 'Rand_Water_Utility_Financial_Structure_and_Risk